-In compliance with Mitigation Measure 3A.2-1c, detailed dispersion modeling of construction-generated $PM{10}$ (fugitive and exhaust) was performed in accordance the SMAQMD CEQA Guide, Chapter 3: Dispersion Modeling of Construction-Generated $PM{10}$ Emissions (SMAQMD 2009), to determine $PM{10}$ concentrations at nearby sensitive receptors resulting from the emissions of heavy-duty construction equipment, diesel generators, trucks operating on the Alder Creek Apartments site, and fugitive dust associated with the movement of material and equipment.
+In compliance with Mitigation Measure 3A.2-1c, detailed dispersion modeling of construction-generated PM{10} (fugitive and exhaust) was performed in accordance the SMAQMD CEQA Guide, Chapter 3: Dispersion Modeling of Construction-Generated PM10 Emissions (SMAQMD 2009), to determine PM{10} concentrations at nearby sensitive receptors resulting from the emissions of heavy-duty construction equipment, diesel generators, truck traffic, and fugitive dust associated with the movement of material and equipment.
+All construction activities and truck traffic would occur at the project site as well as off-site improvement areas.